We will continue to update this article as more information comes in.

 As a result, it's advised that you check with your current insurance policies prior to booking any future holidays.

-In light of the government's announcement, holiday cottages in England experienced their busiest day ever for bookings on June 23, resulting in a frenzy of holiday makers increasing demand and some bookings being made within an 11-second window.
+Last June, when holiday accomodation was allowed to open for travellers, holiday cottages in England experienced their busiest day ever for bookings on June 23, resulting in a frenzy of holiday makers increasing demand and some bookings being made within an 11-second window.

-The Guardian reports that Glamping company Canopy and Stars saw a 230 per cent increase in traffic to the site in the hour after Johnson’s speech which Log House Holidays, a collection of cabins in the Cotswolds, were taking bookings while Johnson was making his announcement.
+The Guardian reported that Glamping company Canopy and Stars saw a 230 per cent increase in traffic to the site in the hour after Johnson’s speech which Log House Holidays, a collection of cabins in the Cotswolds, were taking bookings while Johnson was making his announcement.

-In order to prioritise safety, they add: 'We have developed a new Cleaning Protocol for hosts globally, in partnership with leading experts in hospitality and medical hygiene.
+In order to prioritise safety, they added: 'We have developed a new Cleaning Protocol for hosts globally, in partnership with leading experts in hospitality and medical hygiene.
 In the UK specifically we have also supported Government and industry efforts to develop local guidelines.'

 Like this article?
 Sign up to our newsletter to get more articles like this delivered straight to your inbox.